attainu/attainu-flamingo/tests/weekly-test/test1.md

 # Weekly test - week 4 description
 ![enter image description here](week4_test.png)
+1. All the below mentioned elements need to be created using javascript dynamically.
+Only body tag will be there inside the HTML file.
-1. Create 4 inputs for firstname,lastname, email and phone
+2. Create 4 inputs for firstname,lastname, email and phone.
-2. Create a button and listen for onclick to fetch the values from the text boxes
+3. Create a button and listen for onclick to fetch the values from the text boxes.
-3. Create a function to store the values in an array
+4. Create a function to store the values in an array.
-4. Create a table with headers as firstname,lastname,email and phone
+5. Create a table with headers as firstname,lastname,email and phone.
-5. Create another function to append a new row dynamically to the table when a new set of values are saved from the front end
+6. Create another function to append a new row dynamically to the table when a new set of values are saved from the front end.
-6. No styling is needed
+7. No styling is needed.